Cold Calling Is Still a Worthwhile Sales and Marketing Strategy, but Only If It’s Done the Right Way

 For the record, calling on a lead is not considered a cold call.
 It’s actually a very “hot” one; these are individuals who’ve provided you with the information you need to contact them…you didn’t have to track them down.
 However, the same degree of expertise and comfort that someone needs to be successful when cold calling can come in mighty handy for hot calls as well.

-Bottom line, in business it pays to know how to cold call and be comfortable with it.
+Bottom line, in a work from home sales job business it pays to know how to cold call and be comfortable with it.